MBEDOBE/simple_shell/README.md

 # simple_shell
 Second team project for the ALX-SE program

-*Authors for this project include:
+## Authors for this project include:

--Daniel Mbedobe Kunji
+- Daniel Mbedobe Kunji

--Cindy Odame
+- Cindy Odame